This page describes all the tables and views contained in the DB file.

 Constraints

-• Prices are not allowed for the standard asset.
+• There should be no price record associated with the standard asset.
 (Checked by check_standard_prices view)

-• The same asset can only have one price on the same day, i.e., the price_date and asset_index of any two records cannot both be the same.
+• There should be no more than one price record for one asset on one day, i.e., the price_date and asset_index of any two records cannot both be the same.

-• On start_date and end_date, all non-standard assets must have a price.
+• On start_date and end_date, all non-standard assets must have a price record associated.
 (Checked by check_absent_price view)

-• If a transaction occurs between two accounts containing the same non-standard asset (or containing different non-standard assets), no matter either account is internal or external, the non-standard asset (or both non-standard assets) must have a price on the day of the transaction.
-For example: if HK dollar is a non-standard asset, then when HK dollar is used to buy a HK stock, the price of HK dollar and the price of that stock (noting that it is a price denominated in the standard asset) must both be present on the day of the transaction.
+• If a transaction occurs between two accounts containing the same non-standard asset (or containing different non-standard assets), no matter either account is internal or external, the non-standard asset (or both non-standard assets) must have a price record associated on the day of the transaction.
+For example: if HK dollar is a non-standard asset, then when HK dollar is used to buy a HK stock, the unit price of HK dollar and the unit price of that stock (noting that they are prices measured in the standard asset) must both be present on the day of the transaction.
 This is because when calculating ROI on these two accounts, they both have an inflow or outflow on the day of the transaction and the value of the inflow/outflow needs to be calculated.
 (Checked by check_absent_price view)

 start_date